JoinMarket-Org/joinmarket/README.md

     sudo make install
     ```

- - Use this line to check it was installed correctly: `python lib/enc_wrapper.py`
+ - After installation of JoinMarket, use this line to check it was installed correctly: `PYTHONPATH=.:$PYTHONPATH python joinmarket/enc_wrapper.py`

 + Matplotlib for displaying the graphs in orderbook-watcher (optional)